The period-index problem for twisted topological K-theory

 In fact, for a fixed prime $l$, we show that, after $d_3^{\beta}(1)=l$, one of the following $d_5^{\beta}(l),\ldots,d_{2l+1}^{\beta}(l)$ is non-zero in the $\beta$-twisted spectral sequence for $K(\ZZ/l,2)$.
 Combining this with our results from the cohomology of the projective unitary groups, we find that $d_5^{\beta}(2)$ is non-zero in the $\beta$-twisted Atiyah-Hirzebruch spectral sequence for $K(\ZZ/2,2)$.

-In Antieau~\cite{antieau_index_2009}, the first named author used similar methods to define an \'etale index $\eti(\alpha)$ for classes of $\Br(X_{\et})$ and to give upper bounds in terms of the period.
-In that work, the question of whether the \'etale index ever differs from the period was not resolved.
+In~\cite{antieau_index_2009}, the first named author used similar methods to define an \'etale index $\eti(\alpha)$ for classes of $\Br(X_{\et})$ and to give upper bounds in terms of the period.
+In that work, the question of whether the \'etale index ever differs from the period was left unanswered.
 The examples of section~\ref{sec:4.2} and the comparison map of theorem~\ref{thm:comparison} give evidence that $\eti\neq\per$ as invariants on $\Br(X_{\et})$.

-We will consider the algebraization of these examples in a future paper.
+Two papers that rely on this paper and extend its results have already appeared.
+The first is~\cite{aw2}, which shows that indeed the \'etale index \emph{does} differ from the period.
+The second is~\cite{aw3}, which completely solves the topological period-index problem for finite $6$-dimensional CW complexes.

 The paper is organized as follows.
 In the rest of this section, we give background on the Brauer group and the period-index problem in various settings.
 In section~\ref{sec:twistk} we establish the relevant technical tools in twisted $K$-theory we need, a comparison map from twisted \'etale $K$-theory to twisted topological $K$-theory, as well as the twisted unit map.
 In section~\ref{sec:perind}, we prove the main general upper bounds.
-In section~\ref{sec:cohomology}, after some diverting elementary number theory, we study the cohomology of the projective unitary spaces, and we apply this to furnish spaces with a class of period $r$ and with arbitrarily large index.
+In section~\ref{sec:cohomology}, after an excursion into elementary number theory, we study the cohomology of the projective unitary spaces, and we apply this to furnish spaces with a class of period $r$ and with arbitrarily large index.

-\paragraph{Acknowledgements} We thank Aravind Asok and Christian Haesemeyer for discussions and useful suggestions.
+\paragraph{Acknowledgments} We thank Aravind Asok and Christian Haesemeyer for discussions and useful suggestions.